epfl-ada/ada-2024-project-deep5eekers/README.md

 - RQ4: Is unequal gender representation in films linked to a movie’s success or failure?
 Are Oscar nominations balanced across genders?
 - RQ5: Does gender inequality exist in production roles as well?
 Does a director's gender influence the portrayal of male and female characters in films?

-In addition to these main questions, we may choose to explore other sub-questions.
-As we have gone through the dataset in our initial analysis, we have stumbled upon other interesting gender-related topics.
-For example, we may look into how movie ratings differ for movies with female leads versus male leads.

 ## Supplementary Data

-- Wikipedia: In addition to the CMU dataset, we are using the Wikipedia pages that exist for a subset of the CMU dataset movies.
-We are going to use this Wikipedia pages for several purposes: retrieve plot summary information (it might be richer than provided in CMU), get IMDb id for the movies, retrieve general information about people (gender, occupation).
-To access the Wikipedia data, we are processing the latest wikipedia dump, using 'wiki_movie_id' key in the CMU dataset to retrieve the specific pages.
+- Wikipedia: In addition to the CMU dataset, we have utilized the Wikipedia pages corresponding to a subset of the CMU dataset movies.
+These pages were processed to retrieve plot summary information (often richer than the summaries provided in the CMU dataset), IMDb IDs for the movies, and general information about people, such as gender and occupation.
+To access this data, we processed the latest Wikipedia dump, leveraging the wiki_movie_id key from the CMU dataset to identify and extract the relevant pages.

-- IMDb: We are also planning on using data from IMDb.
-We will access movies' scores, number of votes and the information about the people: directors, writers.
-We want this data for two main reasons: to study the relationship between a lead role's gender and the respective movie's IMDb rating and to study the potential gender imbalances in movie production jobs.
-To access this data, we used the IMDb ID which is commonly found in the Wikipedia pages.
-Since IMDb's API has licensing restrictions, it is not so straightforward to access the data.
-Instead, we are going to use IMDb's provided non-commercial datasets.
+- IMDb: We have extracted data from IMDb, focusing on movies' scores, number of votes, and information about people involved in production, such as directors and writers.
+This data helped us analyzing potential gender imbalances in movie production jobs.
+Using the IMDb ID obtained from the Wikipedia pages, we accessed IMDb's provided non-commercial datasets, as the official IMDb API has licensing restrictions.

-- Oscar: We are planning to use data from the Oscar nomination to analyze gender inequality in the awards nomination.
-We will use public Oscar's search base and parse the provided html with award's history for our needs.
+- Oscar: To analyze gender inequality in Oscar nominations, we crawled data from the public Oscar awards search base.
+By parsing the provided HTML containing awards history, we extracted information necessary for our analysis, including nomination categories, nominees' names, and genders.
+This dataset allows us to explore disparities in representation among nominees across different categories.

 ## Methods

 ### Research Question 1: Gender Imbalances
-The first step to starting off our analysis, was getting to know the data and the information we could gather based on that.

-- We wrote utility functions in order to load the datasets in convenient formats.
-- Preliminary analysis was conducted to visualize the representation of male and female characters, across countries, years and genres.
-(RQ1)
-- We have used the clustering provided by the CMU datasets.
-Analysis of frequency of different personality traits by gender was performed.
-(RQ2)
-- We have enriched our data with additional datasets, scrapping information from wikipedia, getting familiar with IMDb and Oscar datasets.
-Those datasets are merged using Wikipedia to IMDb id mapping.
-We still have to enrich the data, as currently no gender labels for production roles and Oscar dataset are present.

-^ simon: old info i think, below is what i write

 To address RQ1, we decided to split our analysis of gender imbalances into three sections:
 - Time
 - Geography